Skip to contents

 The default gp$group_rule is gpar(lwd = 0.5, lty = "dotted").
 Any valid lty value accepted by grid (e.g. "dashed", "solid", "dotted") works here.

 A horizontal rule drawn between every pair of consecutive data rows.
 Enabled with row_rule = TRUE.
-Unlike group_rule (which only appears at group boundaries), row_rule draws a line after every row except the last.
+Unlike group_rule (which only fires at group boundaries), row_rule draws after every row except the last — unless the row below it is part of a multi-row group span.
+A line that would slice through a label flowing downward through suppressed cells is automatically suppressed, the same way HTML rowspan cells have no internal borders.

 tbl <- tfl_table(